UC Irvine visits Tait-Jones and UCSD

 San Diego; Saturday, 4 p.m.
 EST

-BOTTOM LINE: UCSD plays the UC Irvine Anteaters after Aniwaniwa Tait-Jones scored 20 points in UCSD’s 77-65 victory against the UC Riverside Highlanders.
+BOTTOM LINE: UCSD faces the UC Irvine Anteaters after Aniwaniwa Tait-Jones scored 20 points in UCSD’s 77-65 victory against the UC Riverside Highlanders.

-The Tritons have gone 12-1 at home.
-UCSD ranks eighth in the Big West with 7.8 offensive rebounds per game led by Emmanuel Tshimanga averaging 1.7.

-The Anteaters are 13-2 in conference matchups.
-UC Irvine is second in the Big West with 25.7 defensive rebounds per game led by Devin Tillis averaging 4.8.
+The Tritons are 12-1 in home games.
+UCSD has a 1-2 record in games decided by less than 4 points.

+UCSD averages 9.0 made 3-pointers per game, 3.2 more made shots than the 5.8 per game UC Irvine allows.
+UC Irvine averages 5.8 made 3-pointers per game this season, 1.1 fewer made shots on average than the 6.9 per game UCSD allows.

-TOP PERFORMERS: Bryce Pope is shooting 32.1% from beyond the arc with 2.2 made 3-pointers per game for the Tritons, while averaging 17.6 points.
-Tait-Jones is shooting 63.1% and averaging 15.5 points over the past 10 games for UCSD.
+TOP PERFORMERS: Bryce Pope is scoring 17.6 points per game and averaging 4.0 rebounds for the Tritons.
+Tait-Jones is averaging 15.5 points and 6.7 rebounds over the last 10 games for UCSD.

-Justin Hohn averages 1.7 made 3-pointers per game for the Anteaters, scoring 12.9 points while shooting 37.9% from beyond the arc.
-Andre Henry is averaging 12.1 points over the last 10 games for UC Irvine.

 LAST 10 GAMES: Tritons: 7-3, averaging 74.9 points, 35.3 rebounds, 12.9 assists, 6.4 steals and 2.4 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 68.2 points per game.